Projects per year

 Research interests

-I am a health economist working in musculoskeletal and surgical cost-effectiveness research affecting millions of patients worldwide.
+I am a health economist working in musculoskeletal research affecting millions of patients worldwide.
 I collaborate with national and international academic institutions and industry to design and deliver large programmes of research.
-Recent clinical areas I have worked on include orthopaedic surgery in trauma and elective hip, knee, and ankles surgery; rheumatology; medical devices; breast cancer; obstetrics; stroke; children with cronic conditions; and evaluation of NHS services delivery.
+Recent clinical areas worked on include orthopaedic surgery in trauma and elective hip, knee, and ankles surgery; rheumatology; medical devices; breast cancer; obstetrics; stroke; children with cronic conditions; and evaluation of NHS services delivery.

-I serve in the NIHR Programme Grants for Applied Research sub-panel research committe after six years serving in the NIHR Research for Patient Benefit - Southwest regional advisory panel.
-I provide advice to NICE and INFARMED technology appraisal committee expert board (NICE equivalent in Portugal) appraising submissions of medicines for approval in the English and Portuguese NHS.
+I serve in the NIHR Programme Grants for Applied Research research funding committe sub-panel A after serving two terms in the NIHR Research for Patient Benefit - Southwest regional advisory panel.
+I provide advice to NICE and INFARMED (NICE equivalent in Portugal) appraising submissions of medicines for approval in the English and Portuguese NHS.

-I supervise three PhD students in health economics-related topics, lead the Evidence-Based Practice in Medicine helical theme lead for the undergraduate medical programme MB21, co-lead of the Quantitative methods for economic evaluation and policy analysis module of MSc Health Economics and Policy Analysis, and contribute to teaching and organisations in many other MSc and CPD short courses delivered at Bristol and abroad.
+I supervise three PhD students, lead the Evidence-Based Practice in Medicine helical theme lead for the undergraduate medical programme MB21, co-lead of the Quantitative methods for economic evaluation and policy analysis module of MSc Health Economics and Policy Analysis, and contribute to teaching in several other MSc and CPD short courses delivered at Bristol and abroad.

 External positions